nextgis/docs_data/source/broken_encoding.rst

 .. _data_broken_encoding:

-What if text in attribute table is garbled…
+If text in attribute table is garbled…
 ===========================

 .. figure:: _static/broken_encoding1.png